Insurance For Online Therapy: Support Mental Health With Therapy Sessions

 Does insurance for online therapy cover mental health care and therapy sessions?

 Whether a health insurance plan covers mental health care, including online therapy, may depend on a variety of factors.
-In some cases, insurance may also cover online therapy sessions, but the level of coverage varies depending on the plan and provider.
-For those enrolled in plans through their state’s health insurance marketplace, insurance providers are required to cover mental health services.
-The extent of this coverage may vary, though.
+In some cases, insurance coverage may also include online therapy sessions, but the level of coverage varies depending on the plan and provider.
+For those insured members enrolled in plans through their state’s health insurance marketplace, insurance providers are required to cover mental health services.
+The extent of this coverage may vary, though, and it may not always include support for treatments involving controlled substances

 Employer-sponsored insurance and mental health coverage

 An employer-sponsored insurance provider may also cover outpatient mental health services, prescription medication, and counseling.
-Certain employers might also offer employee assistance programs (EAPs), which are separate from insurance benefits.
+Certain employers might also offer employee assistance programs (EAPs), which are separate from insurance benefits and can provide additional support for insured members seeking mental health resources.

 Mental health support in employee assistance programs